 Christa Ackroyd Media Ltd v HMRC (2019)

-In this case, a television presenter working through a personal service company was found to be inside IR35 because she was subject to significant control from the BBC, her client.
+In this case, a television presenter working through a personal service company was found to be inside IR35 due to the level of control exercised by the BBC.

 …it did not matter that Ms Ackroyd was not contractually bound by the Editorial Guidelines because both parties understood that the BBC could enforce those Guidelines if necessary.